Lastlog

 lastlog is a program available on most Linux distributions.
 It formats and prints the contents of the last login log file, /var/log/lastlog (which is a usually a very sparse file), including the login name, port, and last login date and time.
 It is similar in functionality to the BSD program last, also included in Linux distributions; however, last parses a different binary database file (/var/log/wtmp and /var/log/btmp).

+The file is updated by the pam_lastlog.so Pluggable Authentication Module.
+The module has been deprecated since 2023, and is announced to be removed in future releases of the pam-linux framework, due to the data structures inherently being affected by the Year 2038 problem.